Technologicat/unpythonic/macro_extras/README.md

 ### ``autoref``: implicitly reference attributes of an object

-*Added in v0.14.0.*

-*Changed in v0.14.1.* Added support for nested autoref blocks (lookups are lexically scoped).

 Ever wish you could ``with(obj)`` to say ``x`` instead of ``obj.x`` to read attributes of an object?
 Enter the ``autoref`` block macro: